 Property, plant and equipment includes the historical cost of land, buildings, equipment and significant improvements to existing plant and equipment.
 Expenditures for maintenance, repairs and minor renewals are expensed as incurred.
-When property or equipment is sold or otherwise disposed of, the related cost and accumulated depreciation is removed from the respective accounts and the gain or loss is realized in income.
+When property or equipment is sold or otherwise disposed of, the related cost and accumulated depreciation is removed from the respective accounts and the gain or loss is recognized.

-Depreciation expense, which includes amortization of assets under capital leases, was \$58,216, \$52,844 and \$38,456 for the years ended September 30, 2012, 2011 and 2010, respectively, and was calculated on a straight-line basis over the estimated useful lives of the assets.
+Depreciation expense, which includes amortization of assets under capital leases, was \$62,911, \$58,216 and \$52,844 for the years ended September 30, 2013, 2012 and 2011, respectively, and was calculated on a straight-line basis over the estimated useful lives of the assets.
 Estimated useful lives for property, plant and equipment are as follows: buildings and building improvements, 25 to 40 years; machinery and equipment, 2 to 15 years and leasehold improvements, over the term of the lease or life of the improvement, whichever is shorter.

-Capitalized interest costs included in property, plant and equipment were \$2,975, \$2,250 and \$1,700 for the years ended September 30, 2012, 2011 and 2010, respectively.
-The original cost of fully-depreciated property, plant and equipment remaining in use at September 30, 2012 was approximately \$195,000.
+Capitalized interest costs included in Property, plant and equipment were \$4,030, \$2,975 and \$2,250 for the years ended September 30, 2013, 2012 and 2011, respectively.
+The original cost of fully-depreciated property, plant and equipment remaining in use at September 30, 2013 was approximately \$216,000.